jaalto/project--shell-script-performance-and-portability/README.md

 ## 3.3 MAJOR PERFORMANCE GAINS

-- It is about 100 times faster to use do string maching using Bash, than calling
+- It is about 100 times faster to perform string matching using Bash than to call
-  POSIX utilities like
+  POSIX utilities.
   [`expr`](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/expr.html)
   or
   [`grep`](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/grep.html).